ovh/docs/pages/platform/kubernetes-k8s/deploying-an-application/guide.de-de.md

 </code></pre>

 > [!primary]
-> If under `EXTERNAL-IP` you get `<pending>`, don't worry, the provisioning of the LoadBalancer can take a minute or two, please try again in a few moments.
+> In case you get `<pending>` under `EXTERNAL-IP`, it may take a minute or two to provision the LoadBalancer, so try again in a few moments.

 ### Step 5 - Test your service